グリンゴ帰れ!アメリカ帝国主義者は日本国内の軍事基地を閉鎖すべき時が来た! GRINGO GO HOME! It's high time the American Imperialists close their Military Bases in Japan!

 And it must do so immediately.

 It’s also absolutely clear that communist China and Russia are brutal, inhumane autocracies.
-Putin is a revisionist and an imperialist.
+Putin is a revisionist and a with nuclear weapons threatening imperialist.

 この文脈において、日本は中国、ロシア、そしてアメリカから離脱しなければならない。